7 Reasons Why You Should Write a Screenplay

 Documenting your life events in third person can be enlightening.
 It forces you to adopt an objective viewpoint, leading to new understandings of situations.
 This perspective offers empathetic insights into the motivations and subtext behind people's words and actions.

 As writers, we regularly seek to understand what drives people—even those who infuriate us.
 When someone you know becomes a character in your story, you have a responsibility to grasp their point of view.
 This practice can indeed be more insightful (and cheaper!) than therapy.
-However, be careful to alter names and characteristics to maintain privacy.
+However, just be mindful of altering names and identifying characteristics, just in case your journal or file falls in the wrong hands by mistake!

 3. For Filming: The Thrill of Visual Arts